-The conversation about Joe Louis is important insofar as it paints a clearer picture of the black community at the time.
-Black heroes like Louis were a source of inspiration for blacks across the country.
+The conversation about Joe Louis is important insofar as it paints a clearer picture of the Black community at the time.
+Black heroes like Louis were a source of inspiration for Black people across the country.
 Yet it’s significant that Grant remember Louis’s defeats, not his victories: right now, coming from the jailhouse, he’s cynical, and rejects the concept of heroism altogether.

 Thinking of Joe Louis reminds Grant of a lecture he once heard while he was in college.
 The lecturer was an Irishman, and he mentioned the short story “Ivy Day in the Committee Room,” by James Joyce, from the collection Dubliners.
 The lecturer spoke of a character named Parnell, and claimed that Joyce’s story was universal, crossing all boundaries of race and nationality.
 Afterwards, Grant tried to find a copy of Joyce’s book.
 He succeeded with the help of one of his professors, who had to go to a white university to find the story in an anthology.
 Grant read the story, and didn’t understand it; it was only years later, when he began spending time in bars, that he began to see the universal of the story, which is about sad, old men who talk about their dead heroes.